-Coordination to solicit input from Native American groups, including tribes, was also conducted for this Project.
-Information developed for the early coordination packet was used for Tribal coordination.
-FHWA and/or SCDOT conducted Tribal consultation for this project.
+Coordination to solicit input from Native American groups, including tribes, will also be conducted for this Project.
+Information developed for the early coordination packet will be used for Tribal coordination.
+FHWA will facilitate coordination by providing a list of Tribal contacts in the project area.